How to buy Grand Gulf Energy (GGE) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Grand Gulf Energy Limited is an oil & gas e&p business based in Australia.
-Grand Gulf Energy shares (GGE) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Grand Gulf Energy has a trailing 12-month revenue of around $1.6 million..
+Grand Gulf Energy is an oil & gas e&p business based in Australia.
+Grand Gulf Energy shares (GGE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Grand Gulf Energy has a trailing 12-month revenue of around $1.1 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Grand Gulf Energy